zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 The neural network models are implemented with [skorch](https://skorch.readthedocs.io/en/stable/index.html), which provides a scikit-learn-like interface to Torch models (more [here](../developer-guide/external_libraries.md#skorch)).

-Concrete ML models are multi-layers, fully-connected networks with customizable activation functions and a number of neurons in each layer.
-This approach is similar to what is available in scikit-learn using the `MLPClassifier`/`MLPRegressor` classes.
+Concrete ML models are multi-layer, fully-connected, networks with customizable activation functions and have a number of neurons in each layer.
+This approach is similar to what is available in scikit-learn when using the `MLPClassifier`/`MLPRegressor` classes.
 The built-in models train easily with a single call to `.fit()`, which will automatically quantize weights and activations.
 These models use Quantization Aware Training, allowing good performance for low precision (down to 2-3 bits) weights and activations.

 While `NeuralNetClassifier` and `NeuralNetClassifier` provide scikit-learn-like models, their architecture is somewhat restricted to make training easy and robust.
 If you need more advanced models, you can convert custom neural networks as described in the [FHE-friendly models documentation](../deep-learning/fhe_friendly_models.md).